-Remove stones carefully and stuff with fondant.
+Remove stones from dates carefully, and stuff with fondant.

 Also, you can use a fondant or candy mold to shape the softened fondant into fancy shapes.
 Candy molds now come in hundreds of shapes and sizes and are readily available from Amazon.

-fun with the homemade fondant recipes above.
+fun with the homemade fondant recipes.
 Several methods are given to experiment with.
-Making your own fancy confections could be the beginning of a rewarding hobby.
+Making your own fancy confections could be the beginning of a rewarding new hobby.